 Q: I found this insect on my squash but it doesn’t look exactly like a ladybug.
 What is it?

-The ladybug-like insects are squash beetles.
-The yellow critters are beetle larvae.
+You might also spot bright yellow, bristly things that are beetle larvae.
 Both larvae and adults feed on squash, bean and pea leaves, leaving large, tattered holes in the leaves.
 The adults are one of the few harmful members of the lady beetle family, which they closely resemble.

-You can spray individuals with spinosad (click for sources) but if you can hit them with spray, why not just pick them?
+You can spray individuals with spinosad (click for examples but if you can hit them with spray, why not just pick them?
 You could also buy parasitic wasps, Pediobius foveolatus, at online stores but they are expensive.

 I found a good guide to identifying lady beetles at Lady Beetles of Kentucky.